-The atm_address_t and reject_reason_t structures are described in "Frequently Used Structures" on page 54.
+The atm_address_t and reject_reason_t structures are described in "Frequently Used Structures" on page 58.

 '''

 typedef struct {

 addpartyparams_t addparams;

 reject_reason_t reject;

 } atm_addparty_t;

 typedef struct {

 atm_address_t calledNumber;

 int partyHandle;

 } addpartyparams_t;

 '''

-EFAULT An error occurred when the ATM software attempted to read the call's multipoint connection (for example, the ATMIOC_MPSETUP has not been called or did not succeed).

-EINVAL The SVC associated with the file descriptor is not connected or is not a or by the called party.
+Errors Possible errors include: EFAULT An error occurred when the ATM software attempted to read the call's argument.
+EINVAL The SVC associated with the file descriptor is not connected or is not a multipoint connection (for example, the ATMIOC_MPSETUP has not been called or did not succeed).
+EIO The add party call was rejected by the network (an intermediate system) or by the called party.
 The reasons have been written into the reject field of the argument (which is a reject_reason_t structure).
-See "The reject_reason_t Structure" on page 59 and Appendix C.
+See "The reject_reason_t Structure" on page 63 and Appendix C. ENODEV The port was not in the UP or DOWN state.
+Or, the port was not operational.